garrandall/popular-music-data/tracks/2-reasons-trey-songz-t-i-.md

-(I Only Came For) bitches and the drinks (Yeah-hh), bitches and the drinks  (You Need To Know What I Came For) Bitches and the drinks (Yeah-hh), bitches and the drinks  (I Know You Know What I Came For) (Aahh) Baby get ya glass up (Get Ya Glass Up) I only came for the bitches and the drinks Baby get ya ass up (Get Ya Ass Up) that's what I came for
+(I Only Came For) bitches and the drinks (Yeah-hh), bitches and the drinks  (You Need To Know What I Came For) Bitches and the drinks (Yeah-hh), bitches and the drinks  (I Know You Know What I Came For) (Ah) Baby get ya glass up (Get Ya Glass Up) I only came for the bitches and the drinks Baby get ya ass up (Get Ya Ass Up) that's what I came for

-Aye girl you heard what I said, get yo ass up (Get Yo Ass Up) If you hot, you cold, you Florida, Alaska, Chicago, Virginia, New York City Houston where the girls are thick, LA, the Bay, tell yo girl about this (The A) Matter fact tell the whole GA, ooo you know they fine up and down Carolina Shout to every ten I see, when I'm down in Tennessee (Ooohh)
+Aye girl you heard what I said, get yo ass up (Get Yo Ass Up) If you hot, you cold, you Florida, Alaska, Chicago, Virginia, New York City Houston where the girls are thick, LA, the Bay, tell yo girl about this (The A) Matter fact tell the whole GA, oo you know they fine up and down Carolina Shout to every ten I see, when I'm down in Tennessee (Oh)

 I only came here for 2 Reasons (I Only Came Here For), I-IIII can't lie (You know I can't lie, I Only Came For)